Exploring Interpretability of Independent Components of Word Embeddings with Automated Word Intruder Test: Related Work

 \citet{faruqui-etal-2015-sparse} and \citet{Subramania2018} generated sparse interpretable representations from word embeddings.
 Unlike ICA, these are not simple projections of the original vectors.

-Related work on examining vector representations in \gls{nlp} was surveyed by \citet{bakarov_survey_2018}.
-Further information can also be found in the overview of methods for analysing deep learning models for \gls{nlp} by \citet{belinkov_analysis_2019}.
-For more on interpretation in general and unsupervised methods in examining word embeddings, see \citet[Chapters 3 and 4]{marecek_hidden_2020}.
+Related work on the examination of vector representations in \gls{nlp} was surveyed by \citet{bakarov_survey_2018}.
+More information can also be found in the overview of methods for analysing deep learning models for \gls{nlp} by \citet{belinkov_analysis_2019}.
+For more on interpretation in general and unsupervised methods in examining word embeddings, see \citet {marecek_hidden_2020}.